PhysicsCodesLab/TensorLabXD.jl/docs/src/man/intro.md

 # [Introduction](@id s_intro)

-Before providing a typical "user guide" and discussing the implementation of TensorXD.jl, let us discuss some of the rationale behind this package.
+Before providing a typical "user guide" and discussing the implementation of TensorLabXD.jl, let us discuss some of the rationale behind this package.

 ## [What is a tensor?](@id ss_whatistensor)